 Menorca has a Long History of Defence and Fortification

 With an attractive and strategic position in the Mediterranean seas, Menorca was a target for various civilisations attacking, occupying and making their mark.
 In more recent history, as an island surrounded by pirate waters, the most notable fortifications and military architecture, which still stand today, are from the days of the British Crown in the 18th Century.

 The most coveted port in the Mediterranean, Mahon, is a distinctive part of the island filled with forts, towers, the ruins of San Felipe and the fortress walls of Isabel II.

 Menorca’s Cities of Mahón and Ciutadella

 Menorca is an island that for centuries has been violently fought over, occupied and protected.
 While the accessible Camí De Cavalls path was once a defence ring lining the coastline of the entire island, Menorca’s main harbours also played a role in its defence.
 They remain as significant points at each end of the island today.
 I stood gazing at the seawater in multiple shades of blue that filled the charming harbours – the inviting gateways to the heights of two of the most architecturally and historically rich towns, Mahón and Ciutadella, before venturing up to explore.

-Both mark the most western and eastern points of the island, and port to port are accessible via a central main road that connects both within 45 minutes.
+Both mark the island’s most western and eastern points, and port to port are accessible via a central main road that connects both within 45 minutes.
 Alongside its nature trails and protected biosphere environment, Menorca’s main towns are also a highlight – windows into the siege-filled history of the island that many civilisations wanted a piece of and who certainly left their mark.

 Mahón – Menorca’s Main Port (East)